 Some wake up early, with a disposition sunnier than the big star itself, looking forward to freshly brewed coffee and the smell of bacon first thing in the morning.
-Others may need a little more coaxing, hitting snooze a few times.
-Craving a tall glass of fresh orange juice, but later in the morning, with a touch of champagne.
+Others might need a little more coaxing, hitting snooze a few times, craving a tall glass of fresh orange juice (maybe even with a touch of champagne.)

 Breakfast vs. Brunch

 Breakfast is an any-day-of-the-week meal, but brunch is generally reserved for weekends, when people have the time for a lingering, relaxing, drawn-out social event.